 And of course the whole ISIS analogy is meant to compare three of the Prophet’s closest companions to this 21st century terrorist group.

 The rest of the story alternates between the two eras – modern day Iraq and 7th century Arabia.
 Laith finds a new home where an elderly lady tells him the story of the Prophet’s daughter Fatima (ra), with parallels continually being drawn between the extremism and bloodthirstiness of ISIS and the Prophet’s companions (ra).

 The Prophet’s family

 The positive characters in the film are obviously the Prophet (pbuh), Fatima (ra) and Ali (ra); and of course there is nothing wrong with that.
 These are characters whose righteousness is universally agreed upon by Muslims.

-However, Muslims will find the fact that the Prophet (pbuh) is depicted by an actor – and yes we can see his face clearly – deeply shocking and disrespectful to the best of creation.
+However, Muslims will find the fact that the Prophet (pbuh) is depicted by an actor (or by CGI) – and yes we can see his face clearly – deeply shocking and disrespectful to the best of creation.